User Manual

 The current page of a PDF file can be exported as an image file in the PDF Editor.
 The following image formats are available for export:

 • TIFF – Stands for Tagged Image File Format.
-TIFF is a flexible raster image format that stores high-quality image data in the desired color space and resolution and is particularly suitable for post-processing.
-The compression and decompression of a TIFF file is usually lossless.
+TIFF is a flexible raster image format that stores high-quality image data in the desired color space and resolution, making it particularly suitable for post-processing.
+The compression and decompression of TIFF files are typically lossless.

 • JPEG – Stands for Joint Photographic Experts Group.
-Since the introduction of digital cameras, JPEG has been one of the most popular image formats.
+Since the introduction of digital cameras, JPEG has become one of the most popular image formats.
 This file type supports the Color Spaces Grayscale, RGB, or CMYK.
-JPEG files are always compressed with some loss, which can significantly reduce the file size in some cases.
+JPEG files are always compressed with loss, which can significantly reduce the file size.

 • PNG – Stands for Portable Network Graphics.
-PNG is commonly used for displaying high-quality images on websites and offers lossless compression.
-Additionally, PNG supports graphics with transparent and semi-transparent backgrounds, making it ideal for web graphics.
+PNG is often used for displaying high-quality images on websites and offers lossless compression.
+It also supports images with transparent and semi-transparent backgrounds, making it ideal for web graphics.

 2.2.1.
 Export as TIFF